 For safety, airports may shut down and cancel all flights during tropical storms, thunderstorms, and very heavy rainfall, though they can wait for the conditions to improve if they expect them to be short-lived.

-Can Planes Fly Over Tropical Storms?
+Not All Planes Can Fly Over Tropical Storms

 Small Planes